fabioono25/projects_net/MicroservicesEcommerce/README.md

 Discount will be calculated using gRPC inter-service synchronous communication.

 Checkout will be implemented using RabbitMQ and MassTransit.

+### Discount.API Service

+The main feature of Discount API is the synchronous communication via gRPC with

 ### API Gateway Architecture